Consistency Training with Virtual Adversarial Discrete Perturbation: Method

+We aim to generate a perturbed sample by adding discrete noise that incurs the highest divergence of the model's prediction logits from the original one without significant changes in its semantics.
+Our augmentation is made \textit{on-the-fly} depending on the current model to push the decision boundary during training effectively.

-We develop the consistency training framework by perturbing inputs with virtual adversarial discrete noise, called \ours{}.
+\paragraph{Virtual Adversarial Discrete Noise} We develop the consistency training framework by perturbing inputs with virtual adversarial discrete noise, called \ours{}.
 We want to perturb a given sentence $\mathbf{x} = (x_1, \dots, x_{M}) \in V^M$ of sequence length $M$ into a new sentence $\mathbf{x'} = (x'_1, \dots, x'_{M}) \in V^M$ of the same length, where $V$ is the word vocabulary.
-In contrast with the continuous case, we constrain that $x'$ differs from $x$ in only small portion of positions changing their surface forms, \textit{i.e.} $Neighbor(x) = \{\|\mathbf{x'}-\mathbf{x}\|_H / M \leq \tau\}$ where $H$ denotes hamming distance in the token-level and $\tau$ is the replacement ratio.
-In this work, we only focus on the replacement for simplicity and leave other operations, including insertion, deletion, and swap, to future work.
+In contrast with the continuous case, we constrain that $\mathbf{x'}$ differs from $\mathbf{x}$ in only small portion of positions changing their surface forms, \textit{i.e.} $Neighbor(x) = \{\|\mathbf{x'}-\mathbf{x}\|_H / M \leq \tau\}$ where $H$ denotes hamming distance in the token-level and $\tau$ is the replacement ratio.
+In this work, we only focus on the replacement for simplicity.

 \paragraph{Gradient Information}